masari-project/masari/README.md

 The Bitcoin donation address is: `1KTexdemPdxSBcG55heUuTjDRYqbC5ZL8H`

-*Note: you can easily donate XMR to the Masari donation address by using the `donate` command.
+*Note: you can easily donate MSR to the Masari donation address by using the `donate` command.
 Type `help` in the command-line wallet for details.*

 Core development funding and/or some supporting services are also graciously provided by sponsors: